KevinLEEEEEEE/NetworkProgramming/README.md

 }
  ```

- <p>with build in notes, it's not difficult to understand, and with the basic function, I sitll create a Object especially for the ckeck function, to ensure the stateMachine is Strong when created and warn the possible mistake made inadvertently</p>
+ <p>with build in notes, it's not difficult to understand, and with the basic function, I sitll create a Object <b>especially for the ckeck ability</b>, to ensure the stateMachine is <b>strong enoug</b> after created and warn the possible mistake made inadvertently</p>

   ```javascript
   const StMaTest = {